ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 Those born in the spring are generally
 more robust than others.
 Births and
 Deaths are more frequent by night than
 by day.
-The number of men capable of
+The number of men capable o
-bearing arms is calculated at one-fourth
-of the population
 </td></tr></table>

 ---